 Shop for Deals

 There are tons of websites dedicated to getting the best deal on vacations.
-Travelocity, Cheap Tickets, Hotels.com, Kayak.com, Priceline, etc., etc., etc. I don’t endorse any of these sites specifically, but I do generally check them all before I book tickets for travel.
+Travelocity, Cheap Tickets, Hotels.com, Kayak.com, Priceline, Made in Turkey Tours, etc., etc. I don’t endorse any of these sites specifically, but I do generally check them all before I book tickets for travel.
 I’ve used a couple of them and if nothing else, they get you looking at options for cheaper hotels, airfare, etc. Don’t just assume one place has the best deal – check around.

 Go with Friends/Family